 Treat ink colors that were once difficult to remove

 While the technology has improved, your results still depend almost entirely on the person performing the tattoo removal.
-This is why the FDA recommends that you consult a dermatologist.
+This is why the American Academy of Dermatology recommends that you consult a board-certified dermatologist.

 To give you a better understanding of what to expect from laser tattoo removal, you’ll find answers that patients often ask dermatologists about tattoo removal.

 After receiving laser treatments from her dermatologist (right), the permanent lip liner is gone.

 I just want a tattoo removed.
 Why do I need a consultation?

 There’s actually a lot to consider before removing a tattoo.
 This includes:

 How long you’ve had the tattoo

 The medicines you take

 A consultation can be helpful for you, too.
 It gives you an opportunity to ask questions.
 You may want to ask to see before-and-after photos of patients your dermatologist has treated with laser tattoo removal.
 Seeing these photos can show you what to expect.